The importance of belonging to a professional organisation

 All staff participate in ongoing professional learning throughout the year, and individual learning needs are identified through staff development reviews.
 Rachel coordinates the professional learning of staff, and also facilitates professional learning that aligns with the school’s strategic focus during school professional development days.

-“Doing professional learning together is a highly effective and powerful learning experience for the the LSA teams.” – Rachel Carter
+“Doing professional learning together is a highly effective and powerful learning experience for the LSA teams.” – Rachel Carter

 As the wellbeing of students and building positive relationships is a strategic focus and an important goal of the school, Rachel selected the three-part series, Essential Behaviour Support Skills for Schools from the ATA Professional Development library.